Looking Through The Windshield At 2017 And Beyond

 We enter 2017 with an air of optimism that there has finally been shift in how our governments thinks about fiscal, regulatory and tax policies to promote growth and create jobs.
 I am watching closely if these changes help reassert the United States' status on the global scene.
 We must do what we say and be trusted partners for peace and prosperity everywhere.
 It will be important to watch the political winds in Europe and see how our trading partners work with us on modifying imbalanced trade agreements with enforceable terms.
 Accelerating U.S. growth should go a long way to easing any trade tensions.
 And finally let's watch to see a more coordinated effort against terrorism and agreements how to deal with rising immigration into industrialized nations.

 Paix et Prospérité thanks all of you and wishes you a very happy, healthy and prosperous New Year.

-So review the facts; step back, pause, reflect, consider mindset shifts; adjust your capital allocation and risk controls; do independent in-depth research on each investable idea…and Invest Accordingly!
+So review the facts; step back, pause, reflect, consider mindset shifts; adjust your capital allocation and risk controls; do independent in-depth research on each investable idea…